shashank404error/calgo/README.md

 * Signup to host your own call and share the meeting Id with peers.
 * Join a meeting using meeting Id.

-## How to run FoodServer locally on your machine
+## How to run CalGo locally on your machine

   * Clone the repository to your device (by default it will be saved as calgo).
   * Install nodejs and expressjs through npm